Skip to main content

 What’s Covered:

 With high admissions standards and low acceptance rates, the schools making up the Ivy League are highly selective.
-When considering the Ivies for your college journey, it is important to know who actually goes there for you to imagine yourself as part of the community.
+When considering the Ivies for your college journey, it’s essential to know who attends to help you envision yourself as part of the community.
 Here, demographic information can help.
 Many schools describe their demographics numerically—the Ivies are no exception.
 Does the Ivy League community offer what you’re looking for?
 Look at their data to find out.

 Introduction to the Ivy League